kmanog/kmanog/README.md

 - 👀 I’m interested in: Food culture & food photography
 - 🌱 I’m currently learning: Python, HTML, & CSS
 - 💞️ I’m looking to collaborate on: Creating websites & web content
-- 📫 How to reach me: kristine.manog@gmail.com
+- 📫 How to reach me: manogk@hawaii.edu

 <!---
 kmanog/kmanog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.